 We also provide advice on travel money, travel insurance and how to travel safely and cost effectively by land, sea and air.
 Occasionally we will review books which we think will appeal to Senior Traveller.

-Of most importance, this site will be giving you interesting travel stories and ideas for short breaks, longer touring holidays and round the world travel.
+Of most importance, this site will be giving you interesting travel stories and ideas for short breaks (in the UK and overseas), longer touring holidays and round the world travel.

-Most of the articles describe the travel adventures of Web Editor, Steve Hanson, with his photographs.
-Articles by the Photo Editor, John Esser, and Holiday Editor, Tony Taylor, are accredited to them.
+Most of the articles describe the travel adventures and visits to heritage sites by Web Editor, Steve Hanson, with photographs by the Photo Editor, Barbara Hanson.
+Articles by the Holiday Editor, Tony Taylor, and Hotel Editor, Norman Atkinson, are accredited to them.

 Occasionally guest articles will be published, for example, from entries to our writing competitions; similarly some guest photos will be published including from entries in our photo competitions.
 Guest articles and photographs will be clearly accredited.